kite-sdk/kite/src/site/markdown/overview.md

 For quick verification that your data has loaded properly, you can view the top _n_ records in your dataset using the command line interface function [show](kitedatasetcli.html#show).

 ---

-*The MovieLens data set was created by the GroupLens Research Group at the University of Minnesota and is available at <a href="http://grouplens.org/datasets/movielens/">http://grouplens.org/datasets/movielens/</a> .
+1. The MovieLens data set was created by the GroupLens Research Group at the University of Minnesota and is available at <a href="http://grouplens.org/datasets/movielens/"> http://grouplens.org/datasets/movielens/ </a>.